• Skip to primary navigation

 Description

-Hearty plant-based bowls with easy pickled cabbage, pea pistachio pesto, toasted quinoa, and herbed tofu.
+Plant-based bowls with pickled cabbage, pea pistachio pesto, toasted quinoa, and herbed tofu.
 The perfect nourishing bowl for spring lunch.

 Ingredients